ehenestroza/twine-graph/README.md

 ### Example usage

-The installed package can be called from the command line through its entry-point, as in the following sample call (using the example .html file included this project):
+The installed package can be called from the command line through its entry-point, as in the following sample call (using the example .html file included in the github project):

 ```
 twine_graph twine_graph_example.html